akmayer/Warframe-Algo-Trader/README.md

 #### A. Steps:

 1. Initialize the configuration files by running `docker run --rm -v ".:/app" -w /app python:3.11-slim-bookworm python3 init.py` on Windows or `docker run --rm -v "$(pwd):/app" --user $(id -u):$(id -u) -w /app python:3.11-slim-bookworm python3 init.py` if you're on linux.
+If this fails on windows because you are not in the docker-users group, see [this](https://stackoverflow.com/questions/61530874/docker-how-do-i-add-myself-to-the-docker-users-group-on-windows) stack overflow post.
 2. Continue straight to [Setup](https://github.com/akmayer/Warframe-Algo-Trader/tree/main#setup)

 #### Method B. From source: